 - Have a large pitcher ready to hold the whole bottle of wine, fruit and ice.

-- Stir the sangria and check the sweetness.
+- Add about ¼ cup of simple syrup and ½ cup lemon-lime soda.
+Stir the sangria and check the sweetness.
 Adjust by adding more syrup or soft drinks.

-- Add extras if using, a small amount at first.
-Check flavors and adjust if necessary.
+- Check flavors and adjust if necessary.

 Notes

-Without the fruit: use a sieve to drain the liquid and pass it to a sealed jar or bottle.
-Refrigerate the sweet wine but discard the fruit (or eat it).
+Without the fruit: Use a sieve to drain the liquid and pass it to a sealed jar or bottle.
+Refrigerate the sweet wine, but discard the fruit (or eat it).
 This is my first recommendation if storing it for a few days.
 Fruit ferments quickly, and there's a good chance the sangria was left outside or at room temperature before you store leftovers.
 So the fruit will already be heavily macerated.

 With fruit: if you store it with fruit because you'll be drinking it again soon, smell and taste it before serving to ensure it's not fermented.
+Variations: use a dash of orange liqueur (Cointreau or Grand Marnier), Triple sec (citrus), brandy or cognac.
+Use honey or fruit syrup (like fig or grape) instead of sugar or brown sugar for a caramel tone.
+Add a cinnamon stick or star anise to the wine and let macerate with the fruit.

 Rate and review this recipe